MatinTavakoli/Information-Retrieval/README.md

 # Information-Retrieval
-A search-engine for persian documents
+A search engine for persian documents

 ## Phases
 Phase 1: Building the Inverted Index <br>